 Reduce Environmental Stress

-- Control the electromagnetic frequency (EMFs) in the house
+- Mitigate EMFs in the house

 - Reduce excess noise